nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ---
+layout: page
-layout: page title: User Guide
+title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** ( CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+Notor is a desktop app for mentors to keep tabs on their mentees, **optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, Notor allows you to take notes quickly and efficiently, and keeping them in an easy to reference format, which is vital if you are taking notes during meetings with mentees.

 * Table of Contents {:toc}